-- Erecting signs on site - Informing the wider community via letter to selected address group (email preferred, post or letter box drop if email not available) - Placing an advertisement in the local press - Information sessions at the proposed project location, or another location, held at a time that is convenient to the community of interest - 5.5 Information provided to community must include: - an explanation of the rationale and process to consult - information about the proposed project - instructions that written submissions should be directed to the appropriate Project Sponsor with a closing date that is a minimum of 14 days' after the date information is provided (delivered, advertised and/or displayed) - a requirement for submissions to include: - o name - o address - o email - o telephone number - that email is the preferred method of contact and, if email is provided, this will be the default method of contact from Council to submitters. - 5.6 If opposition to the proposed project is received, the Project Sponsor (with support of the Project Manager) is to convene a mediation meeting with the ward Councilor/s, submitters Council staff and other experts, as appropriate.
+- Erect signs on site - Send correspondence to inform broader area (beyond adjacent landowners via selected address group (email preferred, post or letter box drop if email not available) - Place an advertisement in the local press - Conduct information sessions at the proposed project location, or another location, held at a time that is convenient to the community of interest - 5.4.2 The engagement activities in 5.4.1 are not required for works that do not trigger a requirement for a Planning Permit under relevant planning schemes however may be considered as part of developing a communications and engagement plan for each project. - 5.5 Information provided to community must include: - an explanation of the rationale and process to consult - information about the proposed project - instructions that written submissions should be directed to the appropriate Project Sponsor with a closing date that is a minimum of 14 days' after the date information is provided (delivered, advertised and/or displayed) - a requirement for submissions to include: - o name - o address - o email - telephone number - that email is the preferred method of contact and, if email is provided, this will be the default method of contact from Council to submitters. - 5.6 If opposition to the proposed project is received, the Project Sponsor (with support of the Project Manager) is to convene a mediation meeting with the ward Councilor/s, submitters Council staff and other experts, as appropriate.
 Other Councilors and community members may also choose to attend.
-The purpose of this meeting is to negotiate a solution, and both the supporters and objectors to the proposal should be involved in the discussions.
+The purpose of this meeting is to aim to hear concerns and benefits to determine if changes should be made.
+Both the supporters and objectors to the proposal should be involved in the discussions.